 No refund can be made once the tour is underway and there are no refunds for unused tour components.

-8. Client Cancellations due to Covid-19: If client cancellation is a direct result of Covid-19 and a requirement for the client to self-isolate, enter quarantine or seek medical treatment, Pacific Trailways will, at its discretion, review cancellation charges applicable to that client’s booking.
+8. Client Cancellations due to Covid-19: If client cancellation is a direct result of Covid-19 and a requirement for the client to isolate or seek medical treatment, Pacific Trailways will, at its discretion, review cancellation charges applicable to that client’s booking.
 Pacific Trailways will consider each case on its merit, taking into account the medical situation, personal circumstances and time remaining before tour departure.
-To consider a review of cancellation charges, Pacific Trailways will require a formal, authorised Covid-19 test result supported by a medical professional or doctor’s letter or a Health Department letter.
-If the cancellation is due to contact with a suspected or confirmed Covid-19 case, a formal Health Department contact trace confirmation will be required.
+To consider a review of cancellation charges, Pacific Trailways will require an authorised Covid-19 test result.
 A $50 administration fee will apply to the cancellation charge review.

 9. Covid-19: Lockdown tour cancellation.
 If the tour departure is cancelled due to a New Zealand Government Covid-19 lockdown order, Pacific Trailways will offer two options.
 1. To transfer your deposit and/or tour payments to a later tour departure, or 2.
 Receive a full refund of your deposit and tour payment balance (whichever amount/s you have paid).

 10. Travel Insurance.
 Pacific Trailways strongly recommends that ‘loss of deposit’ travel insurance is purchased at the time of booking.
 Cancellation fees will not be waived where travel insurance could have provided cover.